 For more information or to schedule pick up of your donated furniture, mattresses, or appliances, please contact Crisis Assistance Ministry at 704-522-4978. or click here to visit their website.

-Bulky items must be scheduled for collection.
+Bulky waste must be scheduled for collection.
 Items placed at the curb without scheduling WILL NOT be collected.
-Click here for a full list of bulky items accepted for collection.
+Click here for a full list of bulky waste accepted for collection.

 You can schedule: